SS Laurentic (1908)

-SS Laurentic was a British transatlantic ocean liner that was built in Belfast, Ireland, and launched in 1908.
+SS Laurentic was a British transatlantic ocean liner built in Belfast, Ireland, and launched in 1908.
 She is an early example of a ship whose propulsion combined reciprocating steam engines with a low-pressure steam turbine.

-Laurentic was one of a pair of sister ships that were ordered in 1907 by the Dominion Line but completed for the White Star Line.
+Laurentic was ordered in 1907 with her sister ship Megantic by the Dominion Line but completed for the White Star Line.
 Her regular route was between Liverpool and Quebec City.

 In 1914 Laurentic served briefly as a troop ship, and then served for more than two years as an armed merchant cruiser (AMC).
 As an AMC she saw service off West Africa, Singapore, the Bay of Bengal and the Far East.

 In 1917 two German mines sank Laurentic off the northern coast of Ireland.
 Her crew successfully abandoned ship, but 354 of them died of hypothermia in her lifeboats.
 Laurentic was carrying about 43 tons of gold bars when she sank.
 Most of the 3,211 bars were salvaged by 1924; three more bars were found in the 1930s, while 22 remain unaccounted for.
 Laurentic's wreck is in the territorial waters of the Republic of Ireland and protected by Irish law.

 Background

-The Dominion Line ran a transatlantic liner service between Liverpool, Quebec, Montreal and Boston.
+Dominion Line ran a transatlantic liner service between Liverpool, Quebec, Montreal and Boston.
 In 1902 the International Mercantile Marine Company (IMM) took over Dominion Line.